HETEROCYCLES

 EXPERIMENTAL

-: Melting points were measured on a Yanagimoto micro-melting point apparatus and are uncorrected.
+General: Melting points were measured on a Yanagimoto micro-melting point apparatus and are uncorrected.
 NMR spectra were obtained with an AL-400 spectrometer at the ambient temperature by using CDCl3 as a solvent and tetramethylsilane as an internal standard for 1H and 13C.
 IR spectra were obtained by a Thermo Scientific Nicolet iS5 FT-IR spectrometer with an iD5 ATR diamond plate.
 Mass spectra (EI, 70 eV; FAB+, p-nitrobenzyl alcohol) were measured with a JEOL JMS-700.
 Elemental analyses were performed with a Yanaco MT-5 elemental analyzer at Integrated Center for Sciences.
 Dehydrated tetrahydrofuran and dichloromethane were purchased from Kanto Chemical Co. and used without further purification.
-Potassium tert-butoxide was sublimed at 200 °C under a reduced pressure (ca. 13 Pa) and dissolved in dry THF (1.0 mol·L1).
+Potassium tert-butoxide was sublimed at 200 °C under a reduced pressure (ca. 13 Pa) and dissolved in dry THF (1.0 mol·L−1).
 Pyridine was distilled from CaH2 under nitrogen and stored on molecular sieves 4A.
 Other commercially available materials were used without further purification.

 X-Ray measurement: X-Ray measurements of the single crystals were done with Rigaku AFC8S Mercury CCD (1.5 kW Mo sealed tube) at room temperature or Rigaku VariMax Saturn-724 (1.2 kW Mo rotating anode) at −173 °C. Single crystals for X-ray analysis were obtained by the diffusion method.
 X-Ray diffraction data were processed by CrystalClear 1.6.3 followed by CrystalStructure Ver.
 4.0.1.20 Structures were solved by using the processed data with SIR 2004,21 and then refined by Shelxl64 (Shelx-2013).22 Final structures were validated by the Platon CIF check.23

 4,5,6,7-Tetrahydro-4,7-ethano-2-benzothiophene-5,6-diol (9): BCOD-fused thiophene 7 (690 mg, 4.25 mmol), N-methylmorpholine N-oxide mono-hydrate (597 mg, 5.10 mmol), and 10% microencapsulated OsO4 (1.05 g, ca. 0.41 mmol) in a mixture of acetone (20 mL) and water (1 mL) were stirred at 45 °C for 6 days.
 The mixture was filtered through a Celite pad, which was washed with acetone.
-The filtrate was concentrated and the residue was purified by column chromatography on silica gel (EtOAc/hexane = 3/2) to afford 94 mg (0.48 mmol, 11%) of exo-9 and 676 mg (3.44 mmol, 81%) of endo-9. exo-9: colorless crystals, mp 141-142 °C; IR νmax 3445, 3331, 2946, 1072, 780 cm1; 1H NMR δ 1.23 (m, 2H), 2.15 (m, 2H), 2.88 (br s, 2H), 3.18 (br. s, 2H), 3.74 (br. s, 2H), 6.96 (s, 2H); 13C NMR δ 18.5, 38.3, 66.8, 116.6, 141.9.
-Crystal data: Formula: C10H12O2S, 0.35 × 0.30 × 0.20 mm, orthorhombic, space group Pbca, a = 10.562(3), b = 6.6132(19), c = 25.465(7) Å, V = 1778.6(9) Å3, T = 298 K, Z = 8, ρcalcd = 1.466 g·cm3, μ = 0.323 mm1, F(000) = 832.
+The filtrate was concentrated and the residue was purified by column chromatography on silica gel (EtOAc/hexane = 3/2) to afford 94 mg (0.48 mmol, 11%) of exo-9 and 676 mg (3.44 mmol, 81%) of endo-9. exo-9: colorless crystals, mp 141-142 °C; IR νmax 3445, 3331, 2946, 1072, 780 cm−1; 1H NMR δ 1.23 (m, 2H), 2.15 (m, 2H), 2.88 (br s, 2H), 3.18 (br. s, 2H), 3.74 (br. s, 2H), 6.96 (s, 2H); 13C NMR δ 18.5, 38.3, 66.8, 116.6, 141.9.
+Crystal data: Formula: C10H12O2S, 0.35 × 0.30 × 0.20 mm, orthorhombic, space group Pbca, a = 10.562(3), b = 6.6132(19), c = 25.465(7) Å, V = 1778.6(9) Å3, T = 298 K, Z = 8, ρcalcd = 1.466 g·cm−3, μ = 0.323 mm−1, F(000) = 832.
 6478 diffractions measured, 2036 unique, 1633 observed [I > 2σ(I)]; Requiv = 0.0253, R1 = 0.0466 [I > 2σ(I)], wR2 = 0.1197 (all); GOF = 1.099.
-CCDC No. 945208. endo-9: colorless crystals, mp 146-148 °C; IR νmax 3237, 3094, 2943, 1061, 793 cm1; 1H NMR δ 1.46 (m, 2H), 1.71 (m, 2H), 2.24 (m, 2H), 3.22 (br s, 2H), 4.02 (m, 2H), 7.07(s, 2H); 13C NMR δ 23.1, 39.0, 70.1, 118.9, 139.1; MS (FAB+) m/z 197 (M++1).
+CCDC No. 945208. endo-9: colorless crystals, mp 146-148 °C; IR νmax 3237, 3094, 2943, 1061, 793 cm−1; 1H NMR δ 1.46 (m, 2H), 1.71 (m, 2H), 2.24 (m, 2H), 3.22 (br s, 2H), 4.02 (m, 2H), 7.07(s, 2H); 13C NMR δ 23.1, 39.0, 70.1, 118.9, 139.1; MS (FAB+) m/z 197 (M++1).
 Anal.
 Calcd for C10H12O2S: C, 61.20; H, 6.16.
 Found: C, 60.98; H, 6.35%.
-Crystal data: Formula: C10H12O2S·1/2C4H8O2, 0.20 × 0.13 × 0.10 mm, triclinic, space group P−1, a = 8.346(3), b = 8.765(3), c = 9.383(3) Å, α = 69.77(2)°, β = 67.12(2)°, γ = 66.44(2)°, V = 564.8(4) Å3, T = 100 K, Z = 2, ρcalcd = 1.413 g·cm3, μ = 0.275 mm1, F(000) = 256.
+Crystal data: Formula: C10H12O2S·1/2C4H8O2, 0.20 × 0.13 × 0.10 mm, triclinic, space group P−1, a = 8.346(3), b = 8.765(3), c = 9.383(3) Å, α = 69.77(2)°, β = 67.12(2)°, γ = 66.44(2)°, V = 564.8(4) Å3, T = 100 K, Z = 2, ρcalcd = 1.413 g·cm−3, μ = 0.275 mm−1, F(000) = 256.
 7016 diffractions measured, 2585 unique, 2099 observed [I > 2σ(I)]; Requiv = 0.0372, R1 = 0.0320 [I > 2σ(I)], wR2 = 0.0780 (all); GOF = 1.059.
 CCDC No. 945205.

 4,5,6,7-Tetrahydro-4,7-ethano-2-benzothiophene-5,6-dione (10): To a stirred solution of dimethyl sulfoxide (5.0 mL, 70 mmol) in CH2Cl2 (100 mL) at −60 °C was added trifluoroacetic anhydride (10 mL, 72 mmol) under argon atmosphere.
 After 10 min, diol 9 (920 mg, 4.69 mmol) in 10 mL of CH2Cl2 was added and the mixture was further stirred at −60 °C for 1 h.
 Diisopropylethylamine (29 mL) was added at −60 °C, and the mixture was then warmed to room temperature.
 The solution was washed with 2-M HCl, water, and brine, dried over Na2SO4, and concentrated in vacuo.
-The crude mixture was purified by column chromatography on silica gel (20% EtOAc/hexane) to afford 621mg (3.2 mmol; 68%) the title compound 10 as a yellow oil: 1H NMR δ 1.99 (m, 2H), 2.23 (m, 2H), 4.12 (m, 2H), 7.23 (s, 2H); 13C NMR δ 23.2, 49.6, 120.7, 134.4, 191.2; IR (CDCl3) νmax 1757, 1735 cm1; MS (EI) m/z 192 (M+, 9), 135 (100).
+The crude mixture was purified by column chromatography on silica gel (20% EtOAc/hexane) to afford 621mg (3.2 mmol; 68%) the title compound 10 as a yellow oil: 1H NMR δ 1.99 (m, 2H), 2.23 (m, 2H), 4.12 (m, 2H), 7.23 (s, 2H); 13C NMR δ 23.2, 49.6, 120.7, 134.4, 191.2; IR (CDCl3) νmax 1757, 1735 cm−1; MS (EI) m/z 192 (M+, 9), 135 (100).
 HRMS (EI) calcd for C10H8O2S: 192.0245.
 Found: 192.0248.
 10’: The same NMR spectra as 10 were obtained probably due to dehydration catalyzed by a trace amount of acid in CDCl3.
-IR νmax 3101, 2949, 2873, 1731, 1673, 1574 cm1.
-Crystal data: Formula: C10H10O3S, 0.40 × 0.20 × 0.20 mm, monoclinic, space group C2/c, a = 16.993(19), b = 13.142(13), c = 10.183(11) Å, β = 123.276(10)°, V = 1901(4) Å3, T = 298 K, Z = 8, ρcalcd = 1.469 g·cm3, μ = 0.316 mm1, F(000) = 880.
+IR νmax 3101, 2949, 2873, 1731, 1673, 1574 cm−1.
+Crystal data: Formula: C10H10O3S, 0.40 × 0.20 × 0.20 mm, monoclinic, space group C2/c, a = 16.993(19), b = 13.142(13), c = 10.183(11) Å, β = 123.276(10)°, V = 1901(4) Å3, T = 298 K, Z = 8, ρcalcd = 1.469 g·cm−3, μ = 0.316 mm−1, F(000) = 880.
 3702 diffractions measured, 2162 unique, 918 observed [I > 2σ(I)]; Requiv = 0.0342, R1 = 0.0592 [I > 2σ(I)], wR2 = 0.1580 (all); GOF = 1.001.
 CCDC No. 945204.

 Hinsberg reaction of 10

-: To a stirred solution of 10 (620 mg, 3.2 mmol) and diethyl 2,2’-thiodiglycolate (0.60 mL, 3.3 mmol) in THF (3 mL) was added dropwise a 1-M solution of KO-t-Bu in dry THF (9 mL) and then the mixture was refluxed for 2 h.
+Entry 1: To a stirred solution of 10 (620 mg, 3.2 mmol) and diethyl 2,2’-thiodiglycolate (0.60 mL, 3.3 mmol) in THF (3 mL) was added dropwise a 1-M solution of KO-t-Bu in dry THF (9 mL) and then the mixture was refluxed for 2 h.
 After being cooled to room temperature, the reaction was quenched by addition of a 1-M HCl solution.
 The mixture was extracted with EtOAc.
 The organic layer was washed with water and brine, dried over Na2SO4, and concentrated in vacuo.
 The mixture was dissolved with a mixture of MeOH and CH2Cl2, and then trimethylsilyldiazomethane in hexane (10 mL, 6.0 mmol) was added.
 After 10 min, the reaction was quenched with acetic acid.
 The mixture was extracted with CH2Cl2.
 The organic extract was washed with a saturated NaHCO3 solution, water, and brine, dried over Na2SO4, and concentrated in vacuo.
 The residue was purified with column chromatography on silica gel (CH2Cl2/Hexane 1:1) to afford 35 mg (0.097 mmol, 3%) of dimethyl 4,8-dihydro-4,8-ethano- benzo[1,2-c;4,5-c’]dithiophene-1,3-dicarboxylate (11b).

 Entry 2: To a solution of 10 (220 mg, 1.14 mmol) and diethyl 2,2’-thiodiglycolate (0.27 mL, 1.49 mmol) in 3 mL of THF was added dropwise a THF solution (3.3 mL) of 1-M KO-t-Bu and the mixture stirred at 45 °C for 2 h.
 After being cooled to room temperature, the reaction was quenched by addition of a 1-M HCl solution.
 The mixture was extracted with EtOAc.
 The organic extract was washed with water and brine, dried over Na2SO4, and concentrated in vacuo.
 The residue was purified by column chromatography on silica gel with EtOAc/hexane (1/1) to afford 22 mg (0.061 mmol, 5%) of diethyl 4,8-dihydro-4,8-ethanobenzo[1,2-c;4,5-c’]dithiophene-1,3-dicarboxylate (11a) and 53 mg (0.13 mmol, 11%) of diethyl (1R*,3S*,3aR*,4R*,8S*,8aR*)-3a,8a-dihydroxy-1,3,3a,4,8,8a-hexahydro-4,8-ethano- benzo[1,2-c;4,5-c’]dithiophene-1,3-dicarboxylate (endo-12).